pmean/build-website/text/17/large-negative.md

 ---
-title: "PMean: What does large mean when talking about negative values?"
+title: "What does large mean when talking about negative values?"
 author: "Steve Simon"
 source: "http://blog.pmean.com/large-negative/"
 date: "2017-10-13"